sahasr3d/Bank-Fraud-Detection-System/README.md

 Built using Python, pandas, scikit-learn, XGBoost, SMOTE, Streamlit, and MySQL, this system analyzes transaction behavior to identify suspicious activity with high precision and recall.

 ---
-Add this section after the introduction or before “Features”:

----

 # 🚧 Development Status